 Hands-on – as much as possible, we strive to keep class sizes down so learners have the opportunity to interact with the instructor.
 We feel this is the best mode for learning, so is important whenever possible.

 Inter-denominational – we recognize different groups of Christians hold various positions on various apologetic topics.
 We do our best to explain and interact with the various positions, even when the instructor personally disagrees.
-We try to balance this, however, with being true to Scripture, and not simply compromising the truth in order to be overly-ecumenical.
+We try to balance this, however, with being true to Scripture, and not simply compromising in order to be overly-ecumenical.
 This is a tough balancing act, and we probably won’t be able to please everyone.
 But, we promise we will do our best in this effort.
-If you read some of the articles on this site, you should get the feel for this (even more so, as we add writers who disagree).
-We try to fairly represent the positions, but point-out (or rule-out) views which are clearly non-Biblical.3 We might also be tough on aspects of a particular view that don’t seem quite right, even when it is the most commonly held view.
+If you read some of the articles on this site, you should get the feel for this (even more so, as we add writers who might disagree with one-another).
+We try to fairly represent positions, but point-out (or rule-out) views which are problematic or non-Biblical.
+(3)Note that our instructors are allowed to favor a particular view and point out why they hold that view and feel it to be superior.
+We might also be tough on aspects of a particular view that don’t seem quite right, even when it is the most commonly held view.
 The goal should always be to seek truth, but to leave room for discussion where there is disagreement in things which aren’t as certain.

-Respectful – This hopefully goes without saying, but our instructors do their best to be respectful to everyone they are instructing and their views, while trying to maintain a fair and orderly environment for the other learners.
+Respectful – Hopefully this goes without saying, but our instructors do their best to be respectful to everyone.
+They work to balance the material they are presenting with the views present within the group, while maintaining a fair and orderly environment for the other learners.

 Integrity – It is bad enough when we fail as sinful people in our personal lives, as we all do.
 But, worse, is when we fail in the actions of doing Christian ministry (apologetics or otherwise).
-Too often, even in Christian circles, things can fall to the level of “good-ol’-boys club” politics, defaming others, or lying and deception to benefit the ministry.4 We at TilledSoil.org feel very strongly that we not fall prey to this type of behavior.
+Too often, even in Christian circles, behavior can fall to the level of “good-ol’-boys club” politics, defaming others, or lying and deception to benefit the ministry.
+(4)Ministries, even though Christian, are made up of sinful human beings.
+People are often shocked to find similar behavior in the Church as in the rest of the world.
+This shouldn’t shock us, but Christian ministries SHOULD work diligently to be different.
+We at TilledSoil feel strongly that we not fall prey to this type of behavior.
 We also feel we should not “aid and abet” this type of behavior when we see it taking place.
 This won’t always make us popular, but we believe it to be the right thing to do.
 And, we ask your help in this; point out our failures in this regard as we teach and write.
-We promise to do our best in this regard.
+We promise to do our best.